javis/basic-mvc/readme.md

 - Since the router can receive any 'callable' as routes callbacks, there isn't really any need to come up with anything fancy.
 - To avoid creating objects unnecessarily, I've created my Controllers as static classes (so they fulfill their callable condition).
 If I had more time I would have probably come up with a mechanism to instantiate controllers dynamically to avoid static classes.

+## Models

+- Likewise, I didn't have enough time to do something fancy with them either.
+I would have liked to make an auto SQL generator on the base class, but I ended up writing the queries in the models by hand.